neetocode/mongodb-university/README.md

 # mongodb-university
-Answers of the courses that I realized in mongodb university.
+Lab scripts of the courses that i realized in mongodb university.
 Do not copy, do it yourself ;)

 Look course here -> https://university.mongodb.com/courses/catalog